-Due Diligence visits are carried out in order to The MT Charities Officer can do a certain amount of due diligence checks that can be carried out through online means alone (e.g. based on an applicant charity’s most recent annual accounts filed at the Charities Commission.
-However, there is only so much information one can extract from those sources.
-It is therefore reasonably common that the MT Charities Committee will decide there are outstanding questions about the background which can only be resolved by visiting the charity and having a frank conversation with its senior management.
+Given the finite number of due diligence checks that can be carried out through online means alone (e.g. based on an applicant charity’s most recent annual accounts filed at the Charities Commission), the Charities Committee may feel that there are outstanding questions about the charity, which would be best resolved through visiting the charity and having a frank conversation with its senior management.

 Charity Visits Scheme members are asked to commit to giving a minimum of 6 hours per year to conduct one Due Diligence Visit.

 The 6 hours breaks down as follows.

 2 hours to read a briefing pack which will prepare you for the visit.
 This comprises:

 4 hours to conduct the visit, including:

 Sometimes we become aware of charities that appear to be a good fit for MTF's grant funding, even though they have not applied to us.
 If we are keen to know more about them, we use Charity Visits Scheme volunteers to visit them and talk to staff, reporting back to the Charities Committee.
 Again, you would be provided with a full written brief.